Dasfiter-S/Arduino/README.md

 Vendbot library Version 2.0.1
 -----------------------------
 Competition_2016_WTouch_v2 was added.
 This file contains touchscreen support. it displays time on rouch intervals.
 It updates the next and last turns.
 It also has a diagnostics page that prints out the current line sensor state at a set refresh rate of about 300ms.
+Also added Arduino V3.HMI for the Touchscreen

 Vendbot library Version 2.0.1
 -----------------------------